Dems tighten relief benefits, firm up support for virus bill

 The deal-making underscored the balancing act Democrats face as they try squeezing the massive relief measure through the evenly divided, 50-50 Senate.
 The package, Biden’s signature legislative priority, is his attempt to stomp out the year-old pandemic, revive an economy that’s shed 10 million jobs and bring some semblance of normality to countless upended lives.

-The relief bill’s journey through Congress has been a test of Democrats’ deal-making skills, thanks to their mere 10-vote House margin and a Senate they control only with Vice President Kamala Harris’ tie-breaking vote.
-The party’s moderate and progressive factions are trying to use their leverage without going so far as to scuttle an effort they all support.
+Democrats have no choice but to broker compromises among themselves, thanks to their mere 10-vote House margin and a Senate they control only with Vice President Kamala Harris’ tie-breaking vote.
+The party’s moderate and progressive factions are competing to use their leverage, but without going so far as to scuttle an effort they all support.

 “He’s pleased with the progress that is being made with the rescue plan,” White House press secretary Jen Psaki said of Biden, reflecting the flexibility he and all Democrats will need to prevail.
 “He’s always said he’s open to good ideas.”